drshahizan/learn-github/pgss.md

 <img src="/images/Github_poster.jpeg"  height="400" />
 </p>

+## Overview
+This course is meant for research students who want to improve their studies by leveraging collaboration and version control.
+Participants will discover how GitHub can allow them manage their code, data, and research findings more effectively.

 ## Activites
-🌟 Learn the foundations of version control and why it is critical for research integrity.
+1. Learn the foundations of version control and why it is critical for research integrity.
-🌟Explore the GitHub ecosystem.
+2. 2.
+Explore the GitHub ecosystem.
-🌟Discover how to work on projects with fellow researchers, manage modifications, and seamlessly merge contributions.
+3. Discover how to work on projects with fellow researchers, manage modifications, and seamlessly merge contributions.
-🌟Learn about standard practices for documenting research code and data on GitHub.
+4. Learn about standard practices for documenting research code and data on GitHub.

 ## Course Outline